sash11/Gigabyte-Z590i-Vision-D-10900K/README.md

 - The rest of the settings can be left at their defaults.
 Make sure though that CFG Lock is disabled and CSM Support is disabled.

 ## USB issue
 Because XhciPortLimit kernel quirk no longer works on the latest Big Sur 11.3.x, we are left with 15 ports max.
 I have made a custom USBPorts.kext where I adjusted USB-A 3.0 ports on the back plane to be 5GB only.
 USB 2.0 devices will work only in one port that is marked BIOS.
 USB-C motherboard header works with 3.0 and 2.0 devices.
-Motherboard USB3.0 header works with both USB3.0 and 2.0 devices on one port only SS09/HS09 due to 15 port limitation.
-Plus my case has only 1 USB-A 3.0 port in the front.
-See pictures below for port configuration.
+Motherboard USB3.2 header has two ports, but I am using only one because my case has only one front panel USB 3.0 port.
+See pictures below for detailed port configuration.
  <p align="center">
   <img src="Docs/BackIO.png" align=center">
  </p>